be-green/fqr/README.md

 end - start
 ```

 but I killed it after 20 minutes (feel free to try this yourself!).
+I
+guess that leaves us with a comparison between \~3-5 seconds for `fqr`
+and a lower bound of 20 minutes for `pfn`?

 # Big N, Big P